mychan152000/willogyblogtest/content/posts/simple-and-intuitive-introduction-to-self-supervised-learning-for-beginners-part-1.md

 ### PRETEXT TASKS AND DOWNSTREAM TASKS

 When telling about SSL, we certainly have to mention pretext tasks and downstream tasks.
-The common sense feature is learned through solving pretext tasks (coloring grayscale images, rotating images, super resolution on images, ...).
-Afterwards, learned knowledge from the above tasks is used to solve downstream tasks - tasks at higher level of difficulty (image classification, object segmentation, ...)
+The common-sense feature is learned through solving pretext tasks (coloring grayscale images, rotating images, super resolution on images, ...).
+Afterward, learned knowledge from the above tasks is used to solve downstream tasks - tasks at a higher level of difficulty (image classification, object segmentation, ...)

 <p align=center>